Saâdane Afif: Life and career

-Saâdane Afif graduated from the School of Fine Arts in Bourges and later received his 1998 postgraduate degree from the School of Fine Arts in Nantesat (École des Beaux Arts).
-In 2001, he was in residence at the "Villa Arson" International Art School of Nice (France); in 2002, he was in residence at the Villa Médicis in Glasgow (Scotland).
+Saâdane Afif graduated from the School of Fine Arts in Bourges and later received his 1998 postgraduate degree from the School of Fine Arts in Nantes (École des Beaux Arts).
+In 2001, he was in residence at the Villa Arson International Art School of Nice (France); in 2002, he was in residence at the Villa Médicis in Glasgow (Scotland).
 In 2003, he moved to Berlin, where he currently lives and works.
 Afif's work has been exhibited at many venues, including the Museum Folkwang (Essen, Germany) in 2004.
 In 2006, he was awarded the International Prize for Contemporary Art of the Fondation Prince Pierre de Monaco at the Centre Pompidou in Paris.
 In 2009, he received the Marcel Duchamp Prize; as a result of winning this prize, he presented his artwork in the exhibition "Anthology of black humour" at Space 315, Centre Pompidou, Paris from September 2010 until January 2011.
 In 2011, he was the 46th most influential person in the French art world, according to the March issue of Eye Magazine.
-Saâdane Afif lives and works in Berlin.